-Proper documentation is crucial for hospice nurses to ensure and maintain the patient’s eligibility for services.
+Proper documentation is crucial for hospice nurses to ensure Medicare compliance and maintain the patient’s eligibility for services.
 Auditors, who may not have a healthcare background, review these documents to determine if the patient’s condition is terminal.
 To avoid having the patient removed from service due to improper documentation, hospice nurses should be mindful of the words and phrases they use in their nursing narratives and progress notes.
-This article will what to avoid and why it is essential to paint a picture of a terminally ill patient.
+This article will guide you on what to avoid and why it is essential to paint a picture of a terminally ill patient.

 Importance of Descriptive Narratives